 What is Health Information Management?
 HIM professionals play a critical role in maintaining, collecting and analyzing the data that doctors, nurses and other healthcare providers rely on to deliver quality healthcare.
-They are experts in managing patient health information and medical records, administering computer information systems and coding the diagnosis and procedures for healthcare services provided to patients.
+They are experts in managing patient health information and medical records, administering computer information systems, and coding the diagnosis and procedures for healthcare services provided to patients.
 HIM professionals work in a multitude of settings throughout the healthcare industry including hospitals, physician offices and clinics, long-term care facilities, insurance companies, government agencies and home care providers.

 It is an exciting time in the health information management profession.
-We are proud of our dynamic curriculum and the accomplishments of our faculty, students and graduates.
+We are proud of our dynamic curriculum and the accomplishments of our faculty, students, and graduates.
 Explore our website to learn more about these and contact me if you have additional questions.

-Department Chair & Associate Professor
+Department Chair and Associate Professor